kubernetes-sigs/kube-scheduler-simulator/simulator/docs/env-variables.md

 access your cluster for importing resources to scheduler simulator.

 `KUBE_API_HOST`: This is the host of kube-apiserver which the simulator starts internally.
-It's default value is `3131`.
+It's default value is `127.0.0.1`.

 `KUBE_API_PORT`: This is the port of kube-apiserver.
+It's default value is `3131`.

 `KUBE_SCHEDULER_CONFIG_PATH`: The path to a KubeSchedulerConfiguration file.
 If passed, the simulator will start the scheduler with that